sampokuokkanen/SuperCurrent/README.md

 # SuperCurrent

+> A supercurrent is a superconducting current, that is, electric current which flows without  dissipation in a superconductor.
+>
+>*Wikipedia*

 `SuperCurrent` takes away the need to define a `Current` class and instead makes it available from anywhere in your app without having to define it.

 This means that your test coverage will not suffer from `ActiveSupport::CurrentAttributes`!